 Cian's Way– When schools first started to switch to learning from home during the pandemic, 10-year-old Cian wanted to make some new friends by telling stories online.
 He made this video (with only a little bit of help from his mom) so he could "reach out to other kids while home from school & away from friends."

 That means if you get one Storymatic, shipping is five bucks.
 If you get two Storymatics, it's five bucks.
 Get three or four: seven bucks.

-You're probably thinking, "But doesn't Priority cost more than five dollars, especially for people out West?"
-Yes.
-It does.
-But we pay the difference.
+You're probably thinking, "But doesn't it cost more than five dollars, especially for people out west?"
+Yes, but we pay the difference.